lsst-sqre/sqr-039/index.rst

 Open questions
 ==============

 #.
-Will the Rubin Science Platform need to provide shared relational database storage to users with authorization rules that they can control (for example, allowing specific collaborators to access some of their tables)?
+Will the Science Platform need to provide shared relational database storage to users with authorization rules that they can control (for example, allowing specific collaborators to access some of their tables)?
 #.
-Will the Rubin Science Platform need to provide an object store to users with authorization rules that they can control (for example, allowing access to their objects to specific collaborators).
+Will the Science Platform need to provide an object store to users with authorization rules that they can control (for example, allowing access to their objects to specific collaborators).
 #.
 How do we handle changes in institutional affiliation?
    Suppose, for instance, a user has access via the University of Washington, and has also configured GitHub as an authentication provider because that's more convenient for them.
    Now suppose the user's affiliation with the University of Washington ends.